Back To Search Results

 Antiviral Therapy

 Several antiviral medications have been tried in these patients, but most of these studies have been inconclusive.[101][102]
-Randomized controlled trials (RCTs) comparing the effect of nucleotide analog inhibitors like acyclovir, valacyclovir, and ganciclovir, versus placebo, have shown no difference in symptom control.[103]
+Randomized controlled trials (RCTs) comparing the effect of nucleotide analog inhibitors like acyclovir, valacyclovir, and ganciclovir versus placebo have shown no difference in symptom control.[103]
 Studies using interferons versus placebo in chronic fatigue syndrome also did not show evidence of clear benefit.[104](A1)

 Immunoglobulin

 A systemic review conducted by Whiting et al. in 2001 evaluated five randomized controlled trials on the use of immunoglobulins in patients with chronic fatigue syndrome.
 It revealed positive results in four of them.[80]
-Unfortunately, other studies did not report any benefit and, in fact, concluded the potential dangers of the immunoglobulins.(A1)
+Unfortunately, other studies did not report any benefit and, in fact, concluded the potential dangers of immunoglobulins.(A1)

 Corticosteroids